Cathy Graham Awarded OBE

-Cathy Graham – Director, Music at the British Council – will been awarded an OBE (Officer of the Order of the British Empire) by Her Majesty the Queen, it was announced today.
+Cathy Graham – Director, Music at the British Council – has been awarded an OBE (Officer of the Order of the British Empire) by Her Majesty the Queen, it was announced today.
 Cathy receives this honour for her services to music and cultural relations, reflecting a life dedicated to music and her numerous achievements in the music sector and internationally at the head of the British Council’s Music team.
 The Queen’s Birthday Honours List, traditionally announced in June, was moved to October this year due to Covid-19.

 The honour follows the conclusion of a successful UK-Russia Year of Music, which involved over 200 events, over 400 organisations and over 500 UK artists, connecting the two countries through mutual appreciation of their music, and providing opportunities for UK musicians and speakers to connect with the Russian music industry and audiences.
 Last year she also initiated the relaunch of the British Council’s flagship music programme, Selector Radio, which has evolved from a radio programme into a radio, digital, live and professional development initiative world-wide, which helps to connect UK music and culture with the rest of the world.

 Cathy Graham: ‘It is a humbling experience to be the recipient of an OBE for services to music and cultural relations.
 I am honoured and grateful.
 At this particular moment in time it feels more important than ever to say that without the dedicated, talented, passionate musicians, composers and music professionals who are the heart of our sector, my work could never have happened – nor without the exceptional teams I have had the great fortune to belong to throughout my career.
 I accept this award on behalf of all of them, and as a salute to the resilience and spirit of every part of our music sector, to its survival and to its future thriving, and to music’s power to bridge the divide between all the people of the world.’